5 Key Considerations When Choosing a Rental Forklift

 Forklifts fitted with compressed air filled pneumatic tyres can operate on rough and uneven surfaces.

-If the forklift is to be operated outdoors to ensure operator comfort and safety again the weather such as heat, rain or wind the unit will need to be weatherproofed, this may include the installation of air conditioning systems in the cabin or a fully enclosed cabin to protect operators from getting wet.
+If the forklift is to be operated outdoors to ensure operator comfort and safety against the weather such as heat, rain or wind the unit will need to be weatherproofed, this may include the installation of air conditioning systems in the cabin or a fully enclosed cabin to protect operators from getting wet.

 We provide both short-term and long-term rental options and all units are supported by our leading after-market support covering both parts and service.